-Many hospitals, clinical commissioning groups (CCGs) and community services have online forms to provide feedback.
+Many hospitals and community services have online forms to provide feedback.
 Search their website for comments, feedback and complaints.

 Healthwatch is the independent national champion for people who use health and social care services.
 There is a local Healthwatch in every area of England.